What are child trust funds?

 When the child turns 16 - which happened to the eldest children in September 2018 - they have the opportunity to manage the funds themselves, but they can't withdraw any money until they turn 18.

-Child trust funds will all mature over the next 11 years, when the children who have them turn 18.
+Child trust funds will all mature over the next few years, once the children who have them have turned 18.

 If your child is terminally ill before they turn 18, they can take money out of their child trust fund account early.
 If they die, the money will pass to whoever inherits the rest of their property and possessions.